USEPA/WNTR/documentation/waternetworkmodel.rst

     ...     pipe.material = material[name]

 The custom attribute can be used in analysis in several ways.
-For example, the following example closes the pipe if pipe material is 'Steel'.
+For example, the following example closes the pipe if pipe material is 'Steel.'

     >>> for name, pipe in wn.pipes():
     ...     if pipe.material == 'Steel':